 Extensive research has shown that most Yancey families whose lineages trace back to the early 1700's seem to descend from either the Charles Yancey family of the Hanover/Louisa County area or the Lewis Davis Yancey family of Culpeper County.
 There are various Yancey lines with many recorded descendants who have not yet been able to trace their lineage back far enough to connect in with these two main branches.
-But it would not seem too far fetched to claim that most, if not all, Yanceys are descended from these two main branches of the family.
+But it would not seem too far fetched to claim that most Yanceys are descended from these two main branches of the family.
 Below are various branches whose connection has yet to be fully proven or documented.

 CHARLES W. YANCEY - Born about 1770-1780.
 1830

 living in Franklin County, Indiana.
 Died about 1838 in Butler County, Ohio.
 Wife